Is Cause Marketing Right for Your Company?

 People often feel better about hiring a vendor or purchasing products if the company shares their values.
 As a business owner, supporting good causes will likely not only have a positive impact on the world, but also your bottom line.

-At LETTER 7, we proudly offer discounts to our nonprofit clients
+At LETTER 7, we proudly offer fee reductions to our nonprofit clients